-- Housing, including rent and relocations
+- Housing, including rent and utilities, and transportation

-- Food, toiletries, clothing, phone service, transportation and utilities
+- Food, toiletries, clothing, phone service

 - Other expenses deemed necessary by the courts

 When our adoption team’s services are utilized to the full potential, we will help birth mothers improve their life going into the future.
-We help young women learn about grants for education and getting skills to obtain better paying jobs.

 Steps to Place a Baby for Adoption in Florida